 Stefan Weber has been the Company's Chief Financial Officer since April 2005.
 He holds a master's degree in business management from Fernuniversität Hagen (Diplom-Kaufmann).
-He has more than 20 years of industry experience in finance and serves as the chief financial officer of public and private biotechnology companies since 2000.
-From 1987 to 1999, he worked at the Lohmann group, a worldwide producer of pharmaceutical, medical, technical and consumer products.
+He has more than 20 years of industry experience in finance and serves as the Chief Financial Officer of public and private biotechnology companies since 2000.
+From 1987 to 1999, he worked for the Lohmann group, a worldwide producer of pharmaceutical, medical, technical and consumer products.
 His final position was Head of Finance of the Lohmann group.
 After joining Girindus, a fine chemistry process development and scale-up provider in 1999, he was appointed Chief Financial Officer in 2000.
 From 2001 to 2005, he was the Chief Financial Officer of Biofrontera, a company active in drug discovery and development.
-He has been responsible for executing numerous substantial financing transactions, including debt, equity and mezzanine financing as well as national and European grants.
+Stefan Weber has been responsible for executing numerous substantial financing transactions, including debt, equity and mezzanine financing as well as national and European grants.
+He has executed IPOs to the stock exchanges in Frankfurt and Zurich and managed investor relations.
 He furthermore has been involved in a number of M&A transactions, disinvestments and strategic restructurings.
-As Chief Financial Officer of Girindus, he managed the company's initial public offering and post-initial public offering investor relations.
-He is German.
+Stefan Weber is German.

-Marco Caremi is the Vice-President Strategic Marketing and Head of Legal Affairs since 2007.
+Marco Caremi is Vice-President Strategic Marketing and Head of Legal Affairs since 2007.
 He has been in Vice-President positions with the Company since September 2002.
 He holds a university degree in natural science from the University of Milan and has successfully completed the Advanced Development Programme at the London Business School.
 Mr. Caremi has almost 30 years of experience in the pharmaceutical industry.
-From 1998 to 2002, he was the Director of Business Development at Schwarz Pharma S.p.A. where he had responsibility for researching and evaluating all in- and outlicensing deals, analysing companies for potential acquisitions and developing strategic plans for forthcoming market opportunities.
+From 1998 to 2002, he was the Director of Business Development at Schwarz Pharma S.p.A. where he had responsibility for researching and evaluating all in- and out-licensing deals, analysing companies for potential acquisitions and developing strategic plans for forthcoming market opportunities.
 From 1996 to 1998, he was the Business Development Manager at Schering-Plough S.p.A.
 From 1990 to 1996, he held several marketing and sales positions at Schering-Plough S.p.A.
 Before that time, he was a sales representative, sales specialist and sales district coordinator at Polifarma S.p.A.
 Marco Caremi is Italian.